evawang42/LLM-Practice/README.md

 This repository contains hands-on practices with LLMs via the Ollama ecosystem, focused on streaming interaction, document Q&A, and prompt engineering.

 ## Task 1 - Streaming chat with Ollama
-This task demonstrates how to build a minimal async streaming chat function using the `ollama-python` client.
+This task demonstrates how to build a async streaming chat function using the `ollama-python` client.
 The core component is an `async generator` that emits LLM-generated text in real-time, chunk by chunk.
 ### Code Summary
 ```python
 async def chat(input: dict[str, str]) -> AsyncGenerator[str, None]: